 This is how I learned that joint pain was, not surprisingly, one of the major complaints that people in this nomadic farming community endured.
-The next day I organized a small class focussing on basic massage techniques for hands, elbows, knees, necks and shoulders.
+The next day I organized a small class focusing on basic massage techniques for hands, elbows, knees, necks, and shoulders.
 It turned out to be great fun and we all learned a lot!

 This experience in Tibet’s Drikung Valley in 2006 planted a seed that continues to grow and inspire me.
 I will never forget the peaceful look in the old man’s eyes as I massaged his sore thumb.
 I wanted so badly to talk to him, learn more about him, his life, his family.
 I wanted to tell him how much I loved being in Tibet.
 I wanted to comfort him for it was clear to look at his hands that he had lived a hard life.
 I wanted to thank him and let him know that I was deeply affected by his presence.
 I knew, however, that my knowledge of the Tibetan language was very limited and I would fail if I tried to express these thoughts out loud,… so I massaged them.
 Each stroke carried with it a message of compassion, patience, and gratitude for the moment that we were sharing; and I think the message came through, I believe that we understood each other.
 I felt witnessed, heard, satisfied, and I think he did too.

-This month I set off once more on a long journey that, in the next year, will take me to Scotland, England, Netherlands, Pennsylvania, California, Costa Rica, Domincan Republic, Thailand, Bali, North Carolina, Spain and Brazil.
-This blog will be a space for me to share anecdotes and insights from my adventures, and to introduce you to healers, practices and inspirational places that I encounter along the way.
+This month I set off once more on a long journey that, in the next year, will take me to Scotland, England, Netherlands, Pennsylvania, California, Costa Rica, Dominican Republic, Thailand, Bali, North Carolina, Spain, and Brazil.
+This blog will be a space for me to share anecdotes and insights from my adventures, and to introduce you to healers, practices, and inspirational places that I encounter along the way.